 Painful cramps are among the most common signs of menstruation among women worldwide.
 These painful sensations occur in the lower abdomen and lower back of menstruating women (7).

-Most women generally experience primary dysmenorrhea, which is pain resulting from menstruation only.
+Many women generally experience primary dysmenorrhea, which is pain resulting from menstruation only.
 That said, a significant number experience secondary dysmenorrhea.
 This pain results from menstruation and other medical problems like endometriosis, fibroids, or pelvic inflammatory disease (7).

 Menstrual pain is often accompanied by other signs and symptoms, including nausea, vomiting, bloating, constipation, headaches, and pain in the lower back and thighs (7).
-Some women can bear the pain while others cannot.

 Professionals advise such women to try home remedies such as taking a warm bath, doing light exercise or drinking drinks like lavender tea.
 All these may help alleviate the pain.